3 Electrodynamics

 \[ \begin{align} s_{1, 2}^2 \coloneqq c^2\left(t_2 - t_1\right)^2 - \left(x_2 - x_1\right)^2 - \left(y_2 - y_1\right)^2 - \left(z_2 - z_1\right)^2. \end{align} \]

-Now define an IS' whose axes are parallel to those of IS and which moves with a constant speed $\mathbf{v} = v\mathbf{e}_x$ relative to IS.
-At time $t = t' = 0$ the origins of the two KS are at the same place.
+Now define an IS' whose axes are parallel to those of IS and which moves with constant velocity $\mathbf{v} = v\mathbf{e}_x$ relative to IS.
+At time $t = t' = 0$, the origins of the two coordinate systems are at the same place.
 Experimentally one finds

 \[ \begin{align} s_{1, 2}^2 &= s_{1, 2}'^2. \end{align} \]

-For a photon (or an electromagnetic wavefront) moving in every IS with $c$, holds
+For a photon (or an electromagnetic wavefront) that moves with $c$ in every IS, one has

 \[ \begin{align} s_{1, 2}^2 &= s_{1, 2}'^2 = 0, \end{align} \]

 so the statement is clear.
-For a particle moving in a straight line and uniformly
+For a particle moving uniformly in a straight line,

 \[ \begin{align} s_{1, 2}^2 &= \left(c^2 - v^2\right)\left(t_2 - t_1\right) = \left(c^2 - v'^2\right)\left(t_2' - t_1'\right) = s_{1, 2}'^2 \end{align} \]

-to be verified experimentally.
-Now we further define the matrix $\eta$ by
+is to be verified experimentally.
+One further defines the matrix $\eta$ by

 \[ \begin{align} \eta \coloneqq\left(\begin{array}{cccc} 1&0&0&0\\ 0& -1&0&0\\ 0&0& -1&0\\ 0&0&0& -1 \end{array}\right). \end{align} \]